thi-ng/umbrella-docs-temp/transducers.groupbinary.md

 // [ [ 6 ], [ 7 ] ]

 ```
-Using `frequencies` as leaf reducer:
+Using  as leaf reducer:

+## Example 3

 ```ts
 tree = reduce(